isabella232/journeys.en/help/using/about/aboutprocess.md

 1. Design your journey

-     You can create, define and publish your journey use cases.
+     You then create, define and publish your journeys.
 This step is performed by a **business user**.
+Combine the different event, orchestration and action activities to build your multi-step cross-channel scenarios.

      For more on this, see [Building journeys](../building-journeys/journey.md#concept_gq5_sqt_52b).